dylanized/peezy-test/README.md

 These functions can be sync or async.

-#### Nested Suites
+## Nested Suites

 A suite can contain suites, in fact they can be nested indefinitely.
-The config object gets passed down, with the exception of the beforeThis/afterThis/wrapThis functions.
+Set up nested suites like this:

+## Bonus Features

+Single interface

+Title?

+nospacer

+page

+Dynamically generating tests and suites